qarmin/czkawka/instructions/Instruction.md

 The tool first collects images with specific extensions that can be checked - `["jpg", "png", "bmp", "ico", "webp", "tiff", "dds"]`.

+Next cached data are loaded from file to prevent hashing twice same file.
+Automatically cache which points to non existing data is deleted.

-Then a perceptual hash is created for each image.
+Then a perceptual hash is created for each image which isn't availavle in cache.

 Cryptographic hash (used for example in ciphers) for similar inputs gives completely different outputs
 11110 ==>  AAAAAB